Domestic Violence

 Strong Defense for Family Violence Allegations

 Domestic violence charges in Georgia are prosecuted aggressively and carry serious legal consequences.
 An accusation alone can damage your reputation, strain relationships, and jeopardize your freedom.
-A conviction may result in jail time, firearm restrictions, and a lasting criminal record that can profoundly impact your future.
+A conviction may result in jail time, loss of 2nd Amendment rights, and a lasting criminal record that can profoundly impact your future.

-If you've been accused of domestic violence, hire a defense team that understands what's at stake and has the insights to protect your rights.
-Crawford and Boyle, LLC provides strategic representation for individuals facing domestic violence allegations in Gwinnett County.
-Backed by over 50 years of combined legal experience and a deep understanding of the criminal justice system, our defense attorneys approach every case with the urgency and preparation it demands.
+If you’ve been accused of domestic violence, hire a defense team that understands what’s at stake and has the insights to protect your rights.
+Crawford and Boyle, LLC, provides strategic representation for individuals facing domestic violence allegations.
+Backed by over 60 years of combined legal experience and a deep understanding of the criminal justice system, our defense attorneys approach every case with the urgency and preparation it demands.

 As a team that includes former prosecutors, we know how the state builds its case—and we use that insight to challenge weak evidence, expose inconsistencies, and tell your side of the story.
 We don’t rely on assumptions or shortcuts.
 We dig deep into the details, identify a strong path forward, and build a defense tailored to your situation.

-If you or someone you care about has been charged with domestic violence in Gwinnett County, call (678) 726-5400 or contact us online to schedule a free consultation.
+If you or someone you care about has been charged with domestic violence, call (678) 680-5000 or contact us online to schedule a free consultation.

 Understanding Domestic Violence Charges in Georgia